How to Get Rid of Pet Dander

 Carpets and pets don’t go together for several reasons, and pet dander is one of them.
 Ideally, allergy sufferers will have limited carpet in the home since it traps allergens that can build up over time.

 Other than ripping out the carpet altogether, the best solution to get rid of pet dander is regular cleaning.
-These tips will help you get rid of more pet dander every time, so break out the vacuum.
+These tips will help you remove more pet dander every time, so break out the vacuum.

-- Dust before you vacuum using a damp cloth.
-Removing pet dander from hard surfaces like the walls and baseboards is extremely difficult to do with a dry cloth because the particles will get kicked back into the air.
+Dust before you vacuum using a damp cloth.
+Removing pet dander from hard surfaces like the walls and baseboards is extremely difficult with a dry cloth because the particles will get kicked back into the air.

 How to Remove Pet Dander From the Couch

-One spot where pet dander can accumulate is the couch - even if you don’t allow pets on the furniture.
-Keep your couch free of pet dander by:
+One spot where pet dander can accumulate is on the couch - even if you don’t allow pets on the furniture.
+Here's how to keep your sofa free of pet dander:

-- Getting a pet dander lint roller.
-There are furniture lint rollers that are designed to pick up pet dander.
+1. Get a pet dander lint roller.
+There are furniture lint rollers designed to pick up pet dander.

-- Steam cleaning an upholstered couch if it’s possible.
+3. Steam clean an upholstered couch if it's possible.

-- If the couch cushions come off and are machine washable, clean them in the washing machine.
+4. If the couch cushions come off and are machine washable, wash them in the washing machine.

 Like the carpets, the couch is going to need regular cleaning to keep the pet dander under control.
 And if your cat or dog currently lounges on the couch, you may want to consider getting them their own bed for the living room so they stay off the furniture.